1. Regulatory framework

 No.

-As a general rule, such activity might not fall under the regulatory regime of the Gambling Act.
+As a general rule, such activity might not fall under the licencing regime of the Gambling Act.
 However, specific activity should be evaluated on a case-by-case basis as producers of gambling devices fall under certain regulatory regime of the Gambling Act.

 3.4 What is the term of a licence/permit?